janwilmans/guidelines/warnings.md

 ## MSVC

-Just having /W3 is is really good start, but /W4 is ofcourse even better, certainly for new projects, see below for a more complete set.
+Just having /W3 is is really good start, but /W4 is of course even better, certainly for new projects, see below for a more complete set.

 ```
 /W4